-Still, even if you’re an introvert, you can increase your real world networking in your leisure time.
+Still, even if you’re an introvert (and I class myself as at least semi-introverted), you can increase your real world networking in your leisure time.
 You can have fun doing it and it starts by tapping into a passion.

 In every city or large town there are groups for almost everything.